datthanh1942/Story-Generator/README.md

 # Story-Generator
-I successfully utilized the GPT-3.5 API engine to develop a chatbot capable of providing stories based on requested content, along with a feature to generate images from the stories using Diffusion, presented on the Gradio platform
+Utilize the GPT-3.5 API to generate stories based on user-selected features.
+Next, employ the Stable Diffusion API to create images from detailed prompts processed via the superprompt API.
+Finally, present all of this content within Gradio Apps.
+Additionally, it’s possible to explore story excerpts using the output link

 ### The code is designed and executed on Google Colab, so I will outline two methods to run the code:
 #### Running on Google Colab